Path Summit 2026

 8:45-9:00 AM

-Welcome remarks from Welcome remarks from Brian Blake (GSU President) and Richard D. Phillips (Dean of the J. Mack Robinson College of Business)
+Welcome remarks from Brian Blake (GSU President) and Richard D. Phillips (Dean of the J. Mack Robinson College of Business)

-9:00-10:00 AM
+9:00-10:30 AM

-Summit Kick Off: Opening Plenary- Welcome to PATH
+Summit Kickoff: Opening Plenary - Welcome to PATH

 The PATH initiative is an opportunity for a national movement to create scalable AI career pathways with community colleges at its heart.
 Speakers will frame the national workforce moment, describe the PATH model, including its curriculum, skills taxonomy, and industry partnerships, and outline the goals of the summit as a collaborative design effort.

-10:30 - 12:00 PM
+10:30 AM-12:00 PM

 12:00-1:00 PM